 It makes sense that the first thing you must do, if you are a beginner trader, is to get acquainted with the trading terminology, or else you will be unable to gain an adequate understanding of this complex subject matter.

 You can achieve this by checking out TradingPedia’s exclusive video on the Most Used Forex Trading Terms.
-It is important to understand professional investors have used these trading terms for years and are likely to continue to do so in the decades to follow.
+It is important to understand professional investors have used these trading terms for years and are likely to continue to do so in the decades to follow to get the most accurate forex signal.

 Spread refers to the differences between the quoted ask and bid prices of a given financial asset, such as a currency pair.
 This is basically a built-in fee the traders pay to the brokerage for the service.